chrobid/claster/README.md

 This is a work in progress.

-Yes, I am using the git commit messages as a journal while attending the [Recurse Center](recurse.com).
+Yes, I'm using the commit messages as a journal while attending the [Recurse Center](https://www.recurse.com).